ixiaopan/blog/content/post/linear-regression-01.md

-Similarly, let's take the first derivatve w.r.t $a$
+Similarly, let's take the first derivative w.r.t $a$